mattheww/gomill/gomill_docs/mcts_tuner.rst

 The following additional settings are used (all those without a listed default are compulsory):

-.. setting:: candidate_colour
+.. mc-setting:: candidate_colour

   String: ``"b"`` or ``"w"``

   The colour for the candidates to take in every game.

-.. setting:: opponent
+.. mc-setting:: opponent

   Identifier